blockbridge/blockbridge-kb/guide/kubernetes/index.md

       ssl-verify-peer: "false"
 ```

-Next, use `secret.yml` to create the secret in Kubernetes:
+Next, use `secret.yml` to create the secret in Kubernetes.

 ```
     $ kubectl create -f ./secret.yml
     secret "blockbridge" created
 ```

-Ensure the secret exists in the `kube-system` namespace:
+Finally, ensure the secret exists in the `kube-system` namespace.

 ```
     $ kubectl -n kube-system get secrets blockbridge